-33. Legislative, regulatory and other measures implementing the provisions on genetically modified organisms pursuant to article 6 bis and Annex I bis
+33. Legislative, regulatory and other measures implementing the provisions on genetically modified organisms pursuant to article 6a and Annex Ia)

-In Hungary, the Amendment to the Aarchus Convention regarding genetically modified organisms (GMOs) has been announced by Act No XIX. of 2008.
+143. In Hungary, the Amendment to the Aarhus Convention regarding genetically modified organisms (GMOs) has been announced by Act XIX. of 2008. on the declaration of the amendment to the Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters signed on the 25 July 1998. in Aarhus.

 National legislation relating to GMOs has been in place since 1998.
-The authorization procedure for GMOs including rules on public participation in decisions on the deliberate release into the environment and placing on the market of GMOs is laied down in Act Nr XXVII. of 1998 on the gene technological activity as well as in several Decrees on the implementing rules.
+The authorization procedure for GMOs including rules on public participation in decisions on the deliberate release into the environment and placing on the market of GMOs is laid down in Act XXVII. of 1998. on the gene technological activity as well as in several decrees on the implementing rules.

-Act Nr XXVII. of 1998 on the gene technological activity contains following rules regarding public information and participation in decisions:
+Act XXVII. of 1998. on the gene technological activity contains the following rules regarding public information and participation in decisions:

 Gene technology authorities

-Section 4 (1) On the basis of the opinion elaborated in accordance with Article 8 of a Gene Technology Advisory Committee (hereinafter referred to as “Gene Technology Committee”), gene technology activities shall be authorised
+Paragraph (1) of Section 4 on the basis of the opinion elaborated in accordance with Section 8 of a Gene Technology Advisory Committee (hereinafter referred to as ”Gene Technology Committee”), gene technology activities shall be authorised

 a) in case of gene technology activities related to human health, to the production of human pharmaceutical products and to cosmetics in direct contact with the human body, by the Healthcare Gene Technology Authority,